 Patients should be encouraged to implement stress management practices to improve coping techniques and manage stress-induced symptom exacerbations.
 Clinical Principle

 Discussion.
-Psychological stress is associated with heightened pain sensitivity in general.96, 97 In laboratory studies, stress increases IC/BPS symptoms.98 Effective coping with family, work, and/or past traumatic experiences is an important component of symptom management.
+Psychological stress is associated with heightened pain sensitivity in general.99,100 In laboratory studies, stress increases IC/BPS symptoms.101 Effective coping with family, work, and/or past traumatic experiences is an important component of symptom management.
 Recommendations for specific coping strategies are beyond the scope of this guideline.
 However, clinicians and patients should be cognizant of stressors as triggers for symptom exacerbation and patients should be encouraged and assisted to seek appropriate support for these issues from stress management or psychological counselors.

 Guideline Statement 13.

-Appropriate manual physical therapy techniques (e.g., maneuvers that resolve pelvic, abdominal and/or hip muscular trigger points, lengthen muscle contractures, and release painful scars and other connective tissue restrictions), if appropriately-trained clinicians are available, should be offered.
+Appropriate manual physical therapy techniques (e.g., maneuvers that resolve pelvic, abdominal and/or hip muscular trigger points, lengthen muscle contractures, and release painful scars and other connective tissue restrictions), if appropriately-trained clinicians are available, should be offered to patients who present with pelvic floor tenderness.
 Pelvic floor strengthening exercises (e.g., Kegel exercises) should be avoided.
-Clinical Principle
+[Clinical Principle] Standard

-No well-designed studies have evaluated the possible therapeutic role for massage or other forms of bodywork, though interventions aimed at general relaxation have proven helpful in most other forms of chronic pain and can be recommended to IC/BPS patients.
+No well-designed studies have evaluated the possible therapeutic role for other forms of massage or other forms of bodywork, though interventions aimed at general relaxation have proven helpful in most other forms of chronic pain and can be recommended to IC/BPS patients.